albertotrunk/UE5-Dream/README.md

 # UE5-Dream
-UE5 Stable Diffusion Plugin the Dream project!
+UE5 Stable Diffusion Plugin the Dream project base!

 THE PUBLIC REPO OF THE PLUGIN